 This demonstration is expected to be quite large, up to 20,000 participants.
 Given the nature of the event organizers and the large number of participants, Police believe there is a potential for low-level violence during the demonstration.

 While Police are notified, prepared, and will be standing by to contain such unrest, the U.S. Embassy in Rome recommends that U.S. citizens and their families avoid the demonstration route and exercise caution if walking or driving in the proximity of the affected areas.

-We remind U.S. citizens that even demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence.
-U.S. citizens are therefore urged to avoid the areas of demonstrations if possible, and to exercise caution if within the vicinity of any demonstrations.
+We remind you that even demonstrations intended to be peaceful can turn confrontational and escalate into violence.

 We strongly recommend that U.S. citizens traveling to or residing in Italy enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) at travel.state.gov.
 STEP enrollment gives you the latest security updates, and makes it easier for the U.S. Embassy or nearest U.S. Consulate to contact you in an emergency.
 If you don’t have Internet access, enroll directly with the nearest U.S. Embassy or Consulate.